Yashwatts/React_and_Redux_2026/README.md

 By following this repository, you will learn:
 - React fundamentals and project setup using Vite.
 - Creating and organizing React components with JSX.
-- File extensions (.js vs .jsx) and component types (class vs function).
+- File extensions (.js vs .jsx), component types and reusable component patterns.
 - Exporting and importing components (default and named exports).
 - Using React Fragments to group elements without extra DOM nodes.
+- Rendering lists with the map method and handling conditional UI.
 - Integrating Bootstrap with React for responsive styling.
+- Passing data with props and styling components with CSS Modules.
 - Building beginner apps like a Todo App and a Bharat Clock.
 - Writing clear project documentation and tracking improvements.